-The truth is that the Bengals have the weapons, coaching staff, experience and stars to both get back to the playoffs and stay a contending team for the long-term future.
+The truth is that the Bengals have the weapons, coaching staff, experience, and stars to both get back to the playoffs and stay a contending team for the long-term future.
 With players like Pratt and Wilson locked up, the defense should continue as a strong point for this organization.
 Without Burrow, the odds are slim that the Bengals will have good enough quarterback play to make it to the playoffs.
 Burrow did finalize his contract extension, so he will be a Bengal after recovering from his injury.
 His absence will cripple the Bengals chances.

 Cincinnati Bengals Playoffs FAQs

-The Bengals' playoff chances sit at -110, according to FanDuel Sportsbook.
-That gives Cincinnati a 50% implied probability of making a playoff berth and a 50% chance of missing the postseason.
+The Bengals' playoff chances sit at +1500 according to ESPN BET.
+That gives Cincinnati a 6.3% implied probability of making a playoff berth and a 93.6% chance of missing the postseason.

 No, the Bengals are not out of the playoff race.
-We are just three weeks into the NFL season, so no team is out of the playoffs quite yet.
-Cincinnati still has a good chance of turning things around and making the playoffs.
+We are just 12 weeks into the NFL season, so no team is out of the playoffs quite yet.
+It is unlikely Cincinnati will end up making the playoffs per its current odds.

-Yes, the Bengals have a good chance to make the playoffs.
-At -110, a bettor would need to wager $110 to return $100 which would be a full payout of $210.
-Those odds are longer than they were to start the season, meaning the chance Cincinnati makes the playoffs is getting more slim, unfortunately.
+Yes, the Bengals have a slim chance to make the playoffs.
+At +1500, a bettor would need to wager $100 to return $1,500 which would be a full payout of $1,600.
+Those odds are significantly longer than they were to start the season, meaning the chance Cincinnati makes the playoffs is getting more unlikely.

 You can bet on the Bengals to earn a playoff berth through most major sportsbooks such as DraftKings, FanDuel, Caesars and many others.
 You can also bet on them to win the AFC North, the AFC, the Super Bowl and much more.